boolsi/boolsi/README.md

 ### Example 2.
 Find and analyze attractors of a network

-Input file `example1.yaml` specifies 2 initial states of the network to simulate from.
+The input file `example1.yaml` specifies 2 initial states of the network to simulate from.
 If we want to find all attractors of the network, we need to simulate it from all possible initial states.
-For this, we create input file `example2.yaml`, where the initial state of every node is set to `any`:
+For this, we create the input file `example2.yaml`, where the initial state of every node is set to `any`: